Eric John Stephens

-Captain Eric John Stephens (1895-1967) was an Australian flying ace who served in the Royal Air Force.
+Captain Eric John Stephens (13 September 1895 – 25 January 1967) was an Australian flying ace who served in the Royal Air Force.
 He was credited with 13 confirmed aerial victories.
 He later became a Qantas pilot.

 Early life

 Eric John Stephens was born in Bendigo, Victoria, Australia on 13 September 1895.
 When Eric John Stephens joined the Australian Imperial Force on 19 July 1915, he named his father, John Thomas Stephens, as next of kin.
 The younger Stephens was a college student and was in the militia when he joined.

-He landed at Marseilles, France in June 1916.
+He landed at Marseille, France in June 1916.
 He served on both the Northern Front and the Somme River, being commissioned a Second Lieutenant in the process.

 Flying service

 Stephens' was commissioned in the RFC on 13 April 1917.
 He became a pilot on 30 June.
 He was retained as a flying instructor until his transfer to No. 41 Squadron RFC on 16 March 1918.
 Using a Royal Aircraft Factory SE.5a, he shot down a Rumpler on 28 June for his first victory; he shared it with Frederick McCall.
 Stephens would accumulate 12 more wins after this, all solo, and most over enemy fighters, with the final one falling on 1 November 1918.
 By war's end, he was a Flight Commander, had destroyed five enemy airplanes, and driven down eight more out of control.